tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 Compact normal forms save a lot of copies.
 But they still _impose_ one copy as `compact` is the only way to introduce a compact value.
-To address that let's make an even more radical departure from the traditional model: compact normal forms do away with the binary representation and send the pointer representation instead; let us do the opposite, and compute directly with the binary representation!
-That is, `Branch (Branch (Leaf 1) (Leaf 2)) (Leaf 3))` would be represented as:
+To address that we could make an even more radical departure from the traditional model.
+While compact normal forms do away with the serialized representation and send the pointer representation instead, let's go in the opposite direction, and compute directly with the serialized representation!
+That is, `Branch (Branch (Leaf 1) (Leaf 2)) (Leaf 3))` would be represented as a single contiguous buffer in memory:

 ```haskell
 +--------+--------+--------+--------+--------+--------+--------+--------+